mihirp161/mihirp161.github.io/_posts/2020-01-17-mandelbrot.md

 }
 ```
 The reason why unusual properties occur between -2 and 1 is due to two simple rules of algebra:
-1. Product of two negative numbers is a postive number
+1. Product of two negative numbers is a postive number.
-2. Adding a negative is similar to subtracting that number's positive value
+2. Adding a negative is similar to subtracting that number's positive value.

 These two rules work against each other, so when we have the expression $$F= {x^2+c|x is any number, and -2<x<1}$$ and we iterate many complex numbers over this expression under the limit (-2,1), then we see sort of chaotic behaviour, where the output bounces back between a small segement of a number line, never going too far from 0, and never hitting the exact same value twice.

 Because real numbers get exponentially large, we can use the complex numbers.
 Complex numbers do not sit on the number line, thus preventing us from any infite sequence.